We provide here two simple examples to illustrate modelling concurrent systems with P/T nets:

 p11: car b; waiting for start

-p12: car b; running - List of actions:
+p12: car b; running

 t1: car a; send ready sign